Friday, 27 December 2024

 Over 11,500 artists, including Thom Yorke, protest the unlicensed use of creative works in AI training, calling it a threat to their livelihoods.

-Thousands of artists, including prominent figures like Radiohead’s Thom Yorke, have signed an open letter protesting the unlicensed use of works to train artificial intelligence (AI) tools, calling it a serious threat to their livelihoods.
-The statement, endorsed by more than 11,500 actors, musicians, authors, and other creators, urges a halt to this practice by tech companies that build AI models using data scraped from the internet without proper consent or compensation.
+Thousands of artists, including prominent figures like Radiohead’s Thom Yorke, have signed an open letter protesting the unlicensed use of creative works to train artificial intelligence (AI) tools, calling it a serious threat to their livelihoods.
+The statement, endorsed by more than 11,500 actors, musicians, authors, and other creators, urges a halt to this practice by tech companies that build models using data scraped from the internet without proper consent or compensation.

 Artists demand an end to unlicensed AI training